Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Considered methods

 \subsubsection{\texorpdfstring{DRIT++ \cite{leeDRITDiverseImagetoImage2020}}{DRIT++}}

 Aiming for more diverse output from a single input, DRIT++ is a recently proposed GAN of higher complexity, that performs unsupervised I2I translation via disentangled representations.
 More specifically, DRIT++ learns to encode the input image into a domain-invariant content representation and a domain-specific attribute representation in latent spaces.
 The domain-invariant content representation captures the information that the two domains have in common, while the domain-specific attribute representation captures the typical features in each domain.
-The output images are then synthesised by combining the disentangled representations.
+The output images are then synthesised by combining the disentangled representations, where feature-wise transformation provides an option to enable larger shape variation.

 For an I2I translation task across domains $\mathcal{X}$ and $\mathcal{Y}$, the framework of DRIT++ is comprised of a content encoder $E^c$, an attribute encoder $E^a$, a generator $G$ and a domain discriminator $D$ for each domain respectively, and a content discriminator $D^c$.
 To achieve the intended disentanglement of information, the weights between the last layer of $E^c_\mathcal {X}$ and $E^c_\mathcal {Y}$ and the first layer of $G_\mathcal {X}$ and $G_\mathcal {Y}$ are shared, following the assumption that the two images share some information in a common latent space \cite{liuUnsupervisedImagetoimageTranslation2017}.
 The content encoders $\{E^c_\mathcal {X}, E^c_\mathcal {Y}\}$ are trained to make the encoded contents of the two domains indistinguishable from each other by the adversarial content discriminator $D^c$.
 DRIT++ also uses cross-cycle consistency loss, domain adversarial loss, self-reconstruction loss, and latent regression loss to encourage better quality of the generated images.